google-research/google-research/star_cfq/README.md

 This repository contains code for training and evaluating ML architectures on the *-CFQ dataset.

-The dataset is coming soon and will be downloadable from the following URL:
+The dataset can be downloaded from the following URL:

 [Download the *-CFQ dataset](https://storage.cloud.google.com/star_cfq_dataset/)